Global NRT Smoking Cessation Aids Market Research Report 2021

-Euromonitor International’s NRT Smoking Cessation Aids in Hong Kong, China report offers a comprehensive guide to the size and shape of the market at a national level.
+Euromonitor International’s NRT Smoking Cessation Aids in Japan report offers a comprehensive guide to the size and shape of the market at a national level.
 It provides the latest retail sales data 2015-2019, allowing you to identify the sectors driving growth.
 Forecasts to 2024 illustrate how the market is set to change.

 Product coverage: NRT Gum, NRT Inhalators, NRT Lozenges, NRT Patches, Other NRT.